 Unique collaboration between drones and helicopters during a massive rescue operation.
 Europe’s largest drone operation after deadly landslide in Norway.
 420 missions and 200 hours of airtime.

 13 people were rescued from the collapsed houses and the rubble in the still moving landslide the first few hours after the catastrophe hit the small village of Ask, Gjerdrum in Eastern Norway on 30 December 2020.
 Both helicopters and drones have played a major role in the search and rescue operation in Ask.
 Heat-seeking drones and helicopters were cooperating after a 2000 feet long quick clay landslide hit the small village.
-More than a 1000 people were evacuated.
+More than a 1000 people were evacuated.13 people were rescued from the collapsed houses and the rubble in the still moving landslide the first few hours after the catastrophe hit the small village.
+The same evening the number of missing people was down to ten.

 For weeks after the disaster, drones were seen patrolling the devastated village of Ask in Gjerdum, a small municipality in Eastern Norway for weeks.
 The landslide that hit the village at 4 a.m. on 30 December 2020 was 300 yards wide and more than 2000 feet in length and left a gaping hole in the beautiful landscape, burying 31 homes.
 Seven people were found dead, and three of the inhabitants are still not accounted for.